• Email Outreach

 Instead, this limitation encourages a better sales motion: quality over quantity.
 It pushes you to focus on targeted, relevant outreach to smaller groups of prospects.
 Good tools help you manage this by spacing out sends and providing analytics.
 This way, you stay within the limits and improve your email deliverability, ensuring your messages actually land in the inbox, not the spam folder.

-Integrating with Your Current Tech Stack
+How to Integrate with Your Existing Tech Stack

 A sales tool that doesn't connect to your other systems creates more work, not less.
 Your CRM is the foundation of your sales process.
 If your Gmail tool doesn’t have a deep, bidirectional sync with Salesforce or HubSpot, your reps will spend hours on manual data entry.
 This defeats the entire purpose of automation.